polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 ## Registering an app

-To make a functional app you need a WAF.
-You need to copy it to `var/local/mesquite` and register it to Appreg.db (`var/local/appreg.db`) to make it launchable with `lipc`.
+To make a functional app you need a WAF, you need to copy it to `var/local/mesquite` and register it to Appreg.db (`var/local/appreg.db`) to make it launchable with `lipc`.
 See WAF structure below.
 To register an app to Appreg you can use the following sh replacing variables;

 ```sh
 APP_ID="com.example.namespace"